 Vice President for Finance and Chief Financial Officer

-Angela Blanton was appointed Carnegie Mellon University’s vice president (VP) for Finance and chief financial officer (CFO) in 2017 after serving as interim vice president and CFO in 2016.
+Angela Blanton was appointed Carnegie Mellon University’s vice president for Finance and chief financial officer in 2017 after serving as interim vice president and CFO in 2016.

-As CFO, Angela provides strategic leadership for the university’s business and finance functions, as well as for the management of its financial and capital resources.
-Angela oversees Budget and Financial Planning, Business Applications Development and Support, the Controller’s Office, Procurement Services, the Treasurer’s Office and University Audit Services.
-Within those units lie critical business functions including, but not limited to payroll, financial reporting, accounts receivable and payable, sponsored projects accounting, international operations and financial systems.
+As CFO, Blanton provides strategic leadership for the university’s business and finance functions, as well as for the management of its financial and capital resources.
+She oversees Budget and Financial Planning, Business Applications Development and Support, the Controller’s Office, Procurement Services, the Treasurer’s Office, Finance Training and Communications, and University Audit Services.
+Within those units lie critical business functions including (but not limited to) payroll, financial reporting, accounts receivable and payable, sponsored projects accounting, international operations, and financial systems.
+Blanton is highly collaborative across all functions to support the university’s vision of transformative impact on society through continual innovation in education, research, creativity, and entrepreneurship.

-Angela has over 20 years of experience spanning finance, project management and engineering disciplines within the higher education, financial services and manufacturing industries.
-Prior to joining Carnegie Mellon, Blanton was CFO for PNC Investments.
-Angela is highly collaborative across all functions to support the university’s vision to have a transformative impact on society through continual innovation in education, research, creativity and entrepreneurship.
+Blanton has over two decades of experience in finance, project management and engineering disciplines within the higher education, financial services and manufacturing industries; prior to joining Carnegie Mellon, she was CFO for PNC Investments.

 Blanton received a bachelor of science in electrical engineering from the University of Michigan and her MBA from the Tepper School of Business at Carnegie Mellon University.